Mahad miracle: 4-yr-old boy rescued from Maha building rubble | Headlines

 Mahad miracle: 4-yr-old boy rescued from Maha building rubble

-Lets all pray for more miracles," Pradhan tweeted.
-The body of NaushinNadim Bangi, the child's mother, was recovered by NDRF personnel 20 minutes later.

-A police official said so far nine persons have been rescued after the Tarek Garden building in Mahad, around 170 km from Mumbai, came tumbling down on Monday evening.
+A police official said the death toll after Monday's Tarek Garden building collapse in Mahad, around 170 km from Mumbai, has reached 12.
 The NDRF, police, locals, and dog squads are working relentlessly to rescue people trapped under the debris, he said, adding 13 heavy duty excavators and other vehicles were engaged in removing it.

 As the Ganesh festival is on, the locals chanted "Ganpati Bappa Morya" after the child was lifted onto a stretcher.
-The rescued child has some minor injuries on his body, the official said.
+The boy has some minor injuries on his body, the official said.

 - READ MORE ON: